 We rented a car from Denver Airport to start our US road trip.
 The streets of Denver are spacious and fairly easy to navigate, and there is plenty of parking at most locations throughout the city.

 If you’re not keen on renting a car, Denver does have a light rail system and buses.
 I can’t really tell you much about the system as I didn’t have the opportunity to use it, but it is there!

 Denver also has an excellent bike share program which would be great for short trips within the city.
 You can get a 24 hour pass for $9 USD which will give you unlimited 30 minute trips.

 Things to do in Denver:

 First of all: breakfast.
-We decided to start our day at Snooze AM Eatery which is a great choice if you’re feeling hungry as the portion sizes are huge!
+We started our day at Snooze AM Eatery which is a great choice if you’re feeling hungry as the portion sizes are huge.

 Morning: Check out Red Rocks Amphitheater

 An essential Denver activity is Red Rocks Amphitheater, which is about 25 minutes drive out of the city.
 It’s worth the trip – the mountainous landscape featuring giant red rocks makes for a truly excellent drive.
 If you don’t have a car, you can see this area on a foothills explorer tour.

 The amphitheater itself is set in a space where the acoustics are basically perfect.
 It’s really fun to walk around and explore.
 One thing to note is that the site closes around 2PM if a show is scheduled for the evening, so double check the Red Rocks website before your visit to make sure it will be open when you arrive.